What Are HECM Loans: The Only Guide You Need

 Reverse Mortgage Safeguards

-Consumer safeguards are created to ensure you and your family understand how a reverse mortgage works.
-Here are just a few of the important consumer safeguards put in place for your benefit:
+Consumer safeguards are created to ensure the homeowner and their family understand how a reverse mortgage works.
+Here are just a few of the important consumer safeguards put in place for their benefit:

 Counseling

-The U.S. Department of Housing and Urban Development requires all reverse mortgage applicants, whether they be obtaining a HECM (Home Equity Conversion Mortgage), Smartfi Choice, or other reverse mortgage, to undergo third party counseling so that you feel completely comfortable with the process and understand all your options.
+The U.S. Department of Housing and Urban Development requires all reverse mortgage applicants, whether they be obtaining a HECM (Home Equity Conversion Mortgage), Smartfi® Choice, or other reverse mortgage, to undergo third party counseling so that they feel completely comfortable with the process and understand all their options.

 No Prepayment Penalty